-Now you can extend that convenience to your smart home security system.
 Going hands-free with your smart home is getting easier.
-Voice control through your Echo or Echo Dot is now available for many of the home security systems on the market, allowing control of functions like closing doors, arming alarms, turning lights and thermostat up and down, and other tasks.
+Voice control through your Echo, Echo Show or Echo Dot is now available for many of the home security systems on the market, allowing control of functions like closing doors, arming alarms, turning lights and thermostat up and down, and other tasks.

 If you are considering getting a professionally installed security system, you may want to look through the following Alexa Smart Home Skills to see if they'll meet your needs.
 In a later article, we will look at some of the DIY security systems that integrate with the Echo.